When to use a Consent form 4?

 Where there is no other form of authority, then additional documentation is needed regarding the alternatives - including less-restrictive alternatives, information available regarding the patient’s past and present wishes, and consultation with those close to the patient (or if none available, the representation made by an Independent Mental Capacity Advocate).

 Once the other elements in clinician view are selected (as per the other consent types) then the responsible clinician can proceed to confirm the decision.
 (This part needs to be done on the responsible clinician’s Concentric login)

-Where there is a legal power of attorney (LPA), their details are documented.
+Where there is a lasting power of attorney (LPA), their details are documented.
 Within consult view the LPA then documents what they have considered as part of making the best interest decision.
-They can then proceed through the consent flow (similar to the consent form 2 process where a parent/guardian signes to gives consent on behalf of a child).
+They can then proceed through the consent flow (similar to the Consent Form 2 process where a parent/guardian signs to gives consent on behalf of a child).

 Consent form 4 PDF

 The relevant information is then added to the consent form, including the capacity assessment, best interest decision documentation, and consent statements of the responsible clinician or lasting power of attorney as appropriate.